 - Pro Skater 4 then let you loose in a zoo.

-- Aggressive Inline had a level set in an amusement park.
+- Aggressive Inline had a level set in a boardwalk amusement park.

 The Theme Park Version of a foreign country (whether or not the city is explicitly identified, it will be used as a catch-all stand-in for the entire country), which trots out every national stereotype you can imagine and then some.

 - Tokyo in Tony Hawk's Pro Skater 3.
 Bonus stereotype points for the giant Godzilla footprint.
 Canada, as well; It's mostly a frozen-over no-man's-land with a skate park in one corner.

 - Russia in Tony Hawk's Underground, where every mission involves either alcohol, the oppressive government, or the overbearing military.